How to Survive and Thrive in Your New Project Management Job

 Your mission is to help your team and organization succeed.
 During your first 30 days, you should:

-• Learn how projects are managed within your organization, including request management, preferred methodologies, templates, reporting, resource management, and communication tools.
+• Learn how projects are managed within your organization, including request management, preferred project management methodologies (such as Agile, Scrum, Kanban, or Waterfall).

-• Drill into the company’s long-term strategy and roadmap.
-According to Michael Watkins, new managers and leaders contend with four broad types of business situations: startup, turnaround, realignment, and sustaining success.
+• Study the company’s long-term strategy and roadmap.
 A new manager needs to grasp the challenges, opportunities, and internal cultural norms associated with each situation.

-• Understand the purpose and status of current projects.
-Review project statements and charters, spend time on collaborative project sites, and meet with the project management office or other project managers for practical insights.
+• Understand current projects by reviewing project charters, collaborative project sites, and meeting with the project management office or other project managers for practical insights.

 • Identify metrics of success and their sources.